craibuc/OutlookContactQL/README.md

 * Fork the project
 * Send a pull request
-* Don’t change the build number (I’ll do that when I release a new version)
+* Don't change the build number (I'll do that when I release a new version)